-MAAC has already obtained Transport Canada approval for foreign RPAS pilots to operate RPAS at our MAAC sites and events (MPPD14 approved July 2023).
-Foreign pilots simply join MAAC and follow the provisions of MPPD14 (on the website).
+MAAC has already obtained Transport Canada approval for foreign RPAS pilots to operate RPAS at our MAAC sites and events (Policy approved July 2023).
+Foreign pilots must join MAAC and follow the provisions of MAAC policy (on the website).
 Also see the RPAS Wilco NOTAM (2024-02).

-Over 400'agl and above 25kg - Not approved.
+Events with RPAS operations above 400'agl and/or weighing more than 25kg - Not approved.